 If you are a refugee covered by the Interim Federal Health Program (IFHP) you can call the Midwives Association of BC (MABC) at 604-736-5976 to find a midwife registered with Medavie Blue Cross in your area.
 If you are not a refugee your first step is to make contact with a midwifery clinic and discuss with them the option of paying for your care privately.
-Midwives cannot charge you more than they bill the government, however that cost does not include supplies, laboratory tests and blood work, ultrasound scans, or any hospital or physician charges including the costs associated with hospital births.

-WHEN SHOULD I CALL TO MAKE MY FIRST APPOINTMENT

-WITH A MIDWIFE?
+WHEN SHOULD I CALL TO MAKE MY FIRST APPOINTMENT WITH A MIDWIFE?